eddocs/doc/appendices/azure-serverless-monitoring.md

 ## Prepare edgedelta processor in AKS cluster

-Create a new config on [admin.edgedelta.com](https://admin.edgedelta.com/) with the content [from](doc/appendices/aks_appinsight_trace_processor_agent_config.yaml)
+Create a new config on [admin.edgedelta.com](https://admin.edgedelta.com/) with the content from [here](aks_appinsight_trace_processor_agent_config.yaml)

 Replace INSTRUMENTATION_KEY with your the instrumentation key

 Create a new AKS cluster or use an existing one

 Add a new node pool on AKS with below spec.
-If you skip this step update the nodeSelector in [ed-appinsights-trace-processor.yaml](doc/appendices/ed-appinsights-trace-processor.yaml).
+If you skip this step update the nodeSelector in [ed-appinsights-trace-processor.yaml](ed-appinsights-trace-processor.yaml).
 ```
   name: processors
 	OS: linux